There is a lot of misinformation being spread about Nigerian food, here are some fallacies that I have come across recently:

 Finally, in the USA, there are problems with beef as well as chicken.
 The simple fix is to eat organic pasture raised.(Grass fed and Grass finished for beef) America is unique in that it is a modern western country but money can overtly buy legislation that acts against the best interests of the populace.
 President Obama, in 2016, signed into law, The DARK act.
 This legislation, so named because it “Denies Americans the Right to Know” means Nigerians in America need to pay serious attention to what you eat because your food providers can legally sell you anything without telling you what you’re eating.

-.
+Rice is healthier than swallow.
 Nope!
 Any source of starch is pretty much the same from a macro-nutrition point of view.
 This applies only to

 white rice.
 Brown rice is significantly more nutritious than white rice as well as most types of swallow.
 Generally speaking, swallow is more likely to be accompanied by extremely healthy green leaf vegetables and/or okro (AKA okra) and that makes a good case for it being the healthier option.